TZTsai/Calang/README.md

     `#TEST`
     `f[a] #2`

-    (in Calc)
+    (in Calang)
     `load example -v -t`  (will display the test result)

 * Import python files

-  Calc can also import definitions from python files inside the "modules" directory.
+  Calang can also import definitions from python files inside the "modules" directory.
 Use the keyword `import` followed by the name of a python file (located in "modules").
-To create such an importable file, you must define a *dict* `definitions`, containing the definitions you want to export (Calc will only import `definitions`).
-Besides, Calc allows you to directly import anything from *sympy*.
+To create such an importable file, you must define a *dict* `definitions`, containing the definitions you want to export (Calang will only import `definitions`).
+Besides, Calang allows you to directly import anything from *sympy*.

   **Example**:
   * `import gauss_jordan`